annashiheart/FashionMNIST/README.md

 # FashionMNIST
-A simple neural network that can classify types of clothing from photos.
-Second version is a convolutional neural network.
+Two simple neural networks that can classify types of clothing from photos.
+First is a dense neural network, second is a convolutional neural network.